 Highlights of the new UI include:

-• App can control up to 10 Critter BTs.
+App can control up to 10 Critter BTs (but individual control is not currently available).

-• Lots of presets (40 in Beta version, more in release version) in "AOAM Playlists", and user customised "My Playlists".
+Lots of presets (40+) in "AOAM Playlists", and user customised "My Playlists".

-• Presets/modes can have speed and colours customised in "My Playlists".
+Presets/modes can have speed adjusted in "My Playlists".

 Overall, the RGB Critter BT is much easier to use than the Critter 2.0.
 I expect the vast majority of RGB Critter users will massively welcome the change in user interface.
 For more complex functionality such as changing brightness, effect speed, strobe frequency, and in particular, programming new effects, the app control is hugely beneficial.
 I was able to program a new preset in less than a minute!
-It also allows for more visual clarity around which settings are enabled, such as PWM on/off.
-Some of the new presets are pretty cool as well.
+It also allows for more visual clarity around which settings are enabled, such as brightness levels and PWM on/off.

 Changing workflow to connecting the devices to the smart device, and using that smart device to change presets and settings may take a while to get used to.
 It is likely I will use a phone holder connected to my tripod or cold shoe.
 Bluetooth connectivity was tested to work up to 14m distance.

 As the RGB Critter BT uses Bluetooth and e-switches, there will be some parasitic drain.
 It is recommended to use Deep Sleep mode when at all possible, and remove the battery if the Critter BT is unlikely to be used for more than a few weeks.
-Unlike the RGB Critter 2.0 where it was possible to get a few light painting sessions out of one battery charge, I would highly recommend charging up the Critter BT's before use.
-Parasitic drain testing will be performed on the release software version, and this review will be updated.
+Parasitic drain testing showed a 20% reduction in battery charge over a 2 week period in Deep Sleep mode.
+I would highly recommend charging up the Critter BT's before use.

-Screenshots of the app, showing Devices page, Playlists page, My Playlists page, and Edit/Update Mode page.
+Screenshots of the app (from iOS Beta), showing Devices page, Playlists page, My Playlists page, and Edit/Update Mode page.

-Screenshots of the three methods of selecting colours - Grid, Spectrum, and (RGB) Sliders.
+Screenshots of the three colour pickers (from iOS Beta) - Grid, Spectrum, and (RGB) Sliders.
+Android colour pickers will be different.

 Light Painting and Flow Arts Tools